0xUKN/MMM-googlecalendarNFC/README.md

     }
 ]
 ````

-7. Run the Magic Mirror.
+10. Run the Magic Mirror with `npm start`.
-8. Run the application and you're done !
+11. Run the application and you're done !
 Your events should be displayed on the Magic Mirror when you put your smartphone on the NFC reader.

 ## Calendar API Setup